Dcc --help: Generating Context-Aware Compiler Error Explanations with Large Language Models: Discussion

 \subsection{Reflections and Observations}

 We have seen overwhelming adoption of the tool amongst our students, with consistent growth in usage since its introduction shown in \autoref{figure:2}.
-We observed significant engagement in weeks preceding a major assessment (week four and six), indicating students were turning to the tool.
-Overall, 47\% of \emph{dcc \texttt{-{}-}help} use occurs between the hours of 18.00 and 08.00, when assistance from the teaching team is not readily available, highlighting a key advantage of the tool, reducing significant wait times of staff office hours.
+We observed significant engagement in weeks preceding a major assessment (week 4 and 6), indicating students were turning to the tool.
+Overall, 47\% of \emph{dcc \texttt{-{}-}help} use occurs between the hours of 18.00 and 08.00, when teaching assistance is not readily available.
+This highlights a key advantage of the tool -- a method for student assistance outside staff office hours.

 Cursory evaluation of performance in the invigilated, closed-book final exam in which \emph{dcc \texttt{-{}-}help} was not available indicates no significant performance loss compared to previous terms.